23 Feb UK and Foreign Pension Transfers

 Foreign funds generally determine transfer values at the time of transfer of funds to Australia, but not at the time of Australian residency.
 People transferring funds to Australia therefore need a calculation of the transfer value that would have applied at the time of Australian residency.

-The practice’s services in this area are normally provided to accountants, financial planners and trustees of these funds.
-These services comprise the certification of the value of pension entitlements at the time of Australian residency.
+The practice’s service in this area is normally provided to accountants, financial planners and individual seeking to transfer funds.
+The service comprises the certification of the value of pension entitlements at the time of Australian residency.

 The primary benefit of actuarial advice is the authority provided by an independent expert valuation of the member’s interest at the residency date.